krishansubudhi/krishansubudhi.github.io/_posts/2020-04-28-tensorboard-azureml.md

 author: krishan
 layout: post
 categories: deeplearning
-title: Using Tensorboard effeciently in AzureML
+title: Using Tensorboard efficiently in AzureML
 description: Using tensorboard client effeciently in azureml
 ---